ansys/pyfluent/doc/source/api/solver/reduction.rst

   >>> reduction.mass_flow(locations)

 .. note::
    Only boundaries and face zones are allowed locations.
-It cannot be an user-defined surface.
+It cannot be a user-defined surface.

 Mass flow average
 ~~~~~~~~~~~~~~~~~